 Advanced Entry Workload License Charges (AEWLC)

 Advanced Entry Workload License Charges (AEWLC) is a monthly license pricing metric designed to support today's on demand business requirements.
-AEWLC may be applied to IBM zEnterprise BC12 (zBC12) and IBM zEnterprise 114 (z114) servers running z/OS, z/TPF, or z/VSE in z/Architecture (64-bit) mode.
+AEWLC may be applied to stand-alone IBM z13s (z13s), IBM zEnterprise BC12 (zBC12), and IBM zEnterprise 114 (z114) servers running z/OS, z/TPF, or z/VSE in z/Architecture (64-bit) mode.
 AEWLC enables customers to:

-z114 standalone customers will have AEWLC pricing.
+z13s, zBC12, and z114 stand-alone customers will have AEWLC pricing.
 All sub-capacity eligible products will be priced using the AEWLC pricing metric.
 The remaining, non-sub-capacity eligible products will be priced using the Tiered EWLC (TWLC) price structure.
 The TWLC price structure, for non-subcapacity products, offers flat pricing based on server capacity using a tiered structure.
-The TWLC price structure is exclusive to the z114, z10 BC, z9 BC and z890 servers.
-Note: the smallest z114, capacity setting A01, is priced using zELC.
+The TWLC price structure is exclusive to the z13s, zBC12, z114, z10 BC, z9 BC and z890 servers.
+Note: the entry models of these servers, capacity settings A01 or 110, are priced using zELC.

 Advanced Entry Workload License Charges Structure

 |Level 3||31 - 45 MSUs|

 |Level 6||176 - 260 MSUs|

 |Level 8||316+ MSUs|